Sonya Farrell, BSc (Hons), UKCP (Accred), EMDR Europe (Accred), MBACP, EAGALA

-I am a qualified advanced counsellor & trauma therapist, I work with an integrative approach incorporating the 3 main schools of thought, working with the past, present and future where appropriate.
+I am a qualified, experienced and accredited EMDR Consultant, Counsellor & Trauma Psychotherapist, I work with an integrative approach incorporating the 3 main schools of thought, working with the past, present and future where appropriate.

-I have 15 years experience working with adults and adolescents in private practice, G.P. practices and an addiction agency.
-I have also managed a counselling charity with 20 staff and orgainised various trainings.
+I have 20 years experience working with adults and adolescents in private practice, G.P. practices and an addiction agency.
+I have also managed a counselling charity with 20 staff and organised various trainings.

-I am accredited with UKCP & EMDR Europe and a full member of BACP (The British Association of Counselling and Psychotherapy) I am on the accreditted voluntary register (AVR) & a EAGALA member.
+I am accredited with UKCP & EMDR Europe and a full member of BACP (The British Association of Counselling and Psychotherapy), I am on the accredited voluntary register (AVR).

 Please contact me for any further information between 8am - 7pm.

 EMDR Parts 1-4 Certificate, accredited Practitioner EMDRConsultant Training - accredited Consultant - EMDR Europe